StrangeOutdoors.com

 The Gibsons did everything they could to keep their family together after Trenny disappeared, including selling their home and moving to a new neighborhood not to have so many now painful memories.
 But over time, the loss continued to take its toll, and in the wake of her disappearance, Trenny’s parents divorced.

 Trenny’s older brother, Robert, Jr., died in 2000 at the age of 42, and Robert, Sr., her father, died in 2004 at the age of 67.
-Tina, her sister, died in 2016 at the age of 54.
+Tina, her sister, passed away on March 22, 2016, at the age of 54.

 See the latest Exclusive members-only articles on StrangeOutdoors.com